homeless mother and daughter

 Within a short period of time, this self-sufficiency program gained attention, respect and financial support from the Denver community.

-In April 1991, Sacred Heart House of Denver was incorporated in Colorado as a non-profit organization for charitable and educational purposes.
+In April 1991, Sacred Heart House of Denver was incorporated in Colorado as a nonprofit corporation to assume the programs and activities of Sacred Heart House of Denver, as well as its assets and liabilities.

 Over the past four decades, the programs at Sacred Heart House of Denver have become focused on meeting the needs of Denver’s most vulnerable population: